lyz-code/blue-book/docs/openproject.md

   [Proof of Concept environment yourself](#proof-of-concept) if you already know `docker-compose`.
 - [The status column is not showing the status color](https://community.openproject.org/projects/openproject/work_packages/44944).
+- You can't hide an element from a report for a day.
+For example if there is a blocked task that you can't work on for today, you can't hide it till tomorrow.
 - Even thought the
   [Community (free) version has many features](https://www.openproject.org/pricing/#features) the next aren't: